Mechanisms vs. Outcomes: Probing for Syntax Fails to Explain Performance on Targeted Syntactic Evaluations: Results Discussion

-\paragraph{Only anaphor agreement has statistical significance at the per-phenomenon granularity.} The second, third, and fourth columns of panels in Fig~\ref{fig:main_results} show simple regression result plots for anaphor agreement, subject-verb agreement, and filler-gap dependencies respectively.
-Out of the three syntax probes and \textit{all} phenomena (full regression tables in Appendix~\ref{sec:full-tables}), the only statistically significant correlations are \struct{} and \ortho{} on anaphor agreement.
-Probes show poor fit on minimal pairs accuracy for all other phenomena.
-Strikingly, probes show no predictive power even for phenomena like subject-verb agreement and filler-gap dependencies whose behavior we might expect to be closely reliant on syntactic representations.
+\paragraph{Only anaphor agreement has statistical significance at the per-phenomenon granularity.} Out of the three syntax probes and \textit{all} phenomena, the only statistically significant correlations are \struct{} and \ortho{} on anaphor agreement.
+Strikingly, probes show no predictive power even for phenomena like subject--verb agreement and filler--gap dependencies whose behavior we might expect to be reliant on syntactic representations.
+Refer to the second, third, and fourth columns of panels in Fig~\ref{fig:main_results} for simple regression plots for these select phenomena.

+Table~\ref{tab:regression-comparison} shows that aside from anaphor agreement, there is no consistent result of the simpler regression model providing a statistically significant better fit than the regression that includes the control.
+As a further example, \head{} encodes hierarchical dominance of the head word.
+We would expect this to influence Negative Polarity Item (NPI) licensing, as NPIs must be in the structural scope of their licensor.
+However, our results do not support this expectation; Table~\ref{tab:regression_head_results} reports a corrected $p$-value of 1.0 and an adjusted $R^2$ of zero.

-However, the anaphor agreement result warrants caution.
+The anaphor agreement result warrants caution.
 Fig~\ref{fig:irregular_forms_control} shows the surprising result that the control probe, which is trained on a non-morphosyntactic task, can be highly correlated to the BLiMP irregular forms morphosyntactic task.
 Non-syntactic probes \textit{can} predict syntactic benchmark performance.
-In the absence of broad systematic correlations, one-off probe/task correlations are not evidence of syntactic representations in hidden states being a primary explanatory variable for downstream behavior, even at the per-phenomenon level: probes designed to be unrelated can be correlated to single tasks.
-Even with Holm-Bonferroni correction, the anaphor agreement fit could be an artifact of multiple statistical testing.
-As for the full BLiMP results, Table~\ref{tab:regression_struct_results_main_text} (\struct{}), Table~\ref{tab:regression_ortho_results_main_text} (\ortho{}), and Table~\ref{tab:regression_head_results_main_text} (\head{}) present the simple and multiple regression statistics side-by-side.
-Aside from anaphor agreement, there is no consistent result of the simpler regression model providing a statistically significant better fit than the regression that includes the control.
-As a further example, \head{} encodes hierarchical dominance of the head word, which we would expect to influence NPI licensing; however, Table~\ref{tab:regression_head_results} shows no such fit.
+Without broad systematic correlations, isolated syntax probe--task fits are not evidence that the syntactic information in hidden states that is recoverable by these probes is a primary explanatory variable for downstream behavior; even probes with no syntactic basis can one-off align with syntactic tasks.
+The anaphor agreement finding could be an artifact of minimal pair accuracy saturation.